 In June of 2012, Jason Archbell was named head coach of the

-Most recently an assistant coach at the University of Pennsylvania, Archbell becomes the seventh coach in the history of the Polar Bear men's lacrosse team and just the third since 1970.
-He assumes the helm from 22-year head coach Tom McCabe, who retired following the 2012 campaign.
+Most recently an assistant coach at the University of Pennsylvania, Archbell became the seventh coach in the history of the Polar Bear men's lacrosse team and just the third since 1970.
+He assumed the helm from 22-year head coach Tom McCabe, who retired following the 2012 campaign.

 He comes to Bowdoin with extensive Division III experience.
 A 2002 graduate of Hampden-Sydney, his coaching resume includes stops at Washington & Lee, Denison, Kenyon and Virginia Wesleyan.

 Archbell arrived at Penn from Washington & Lee University in Lexington, Va., where he spent two years as the Generals' assistant coach and defensive coordinator.
 During his time at W&L, the Generals went 27-10 overall and won the Old Dominion Athletic Conference (ODAC) championship in 2009.

 As the defensive coordinator and recruiting coordinator at Denison University in 2008, Archbell helped the Big Red to a 14-3 record behind a defense that allowed a nation-low 5.34 goals per game.
 As coach of the goalies, he oversaw goalkeeper Alex Baruch who was the national Division III Goalie of the Year.
 Archbell also spent two years as the defensive coordinator at Kenyon College, helping the Lords to a 23-6 record during that time and a spot in the 2006 NCAA Division III Championship.
 Archbell got his coaching start at Virginia Wesleyan College, where he spent three seasons as a defensive coordinator.